Explore: Fashion

 Hannah Lobeson is Wardrobe Manager at The Globe Theatre.
 “If I could do anything job-wise it would be Costume Design, ultimately, because at the moment I’m organising and fulfilling someone else’s vision, someone else’s dream.”

-More information about Product, clothing and related designers
+More information about Clothing, fashion and accessories designers

 The UK average salary is £29,813